RehanAhmed-Khan/Tindog/README.md

 # Tindog
-Like tinder, this site is to find partner for your dogs.
+Like tinder, this site is to find partner for your dogs using html and css only.
-Just the frontend.